dan-nadler/dan-nadler.github.io/_posts/2017-01-21-setting-up-the-pi.markdown

 1. [GPIO T-Cobbler with Ribbon Cable](https://www.amazon.com/gp/product/B01CNKXM54) ($10)
 1. A 16GB MicroSD card that I had lying around

 To be fair, I didn't do a whole lot of research before buying these parts, and probably could have found some of them cheaper elsewhere.
 The parts that came with the Elegoo kit were okay, but I am mostly just using the cables and breadboard.
 The breadboard is fairly small, which made working with the cobbler a little difficult.
-I ended up connecting the Pi directly to the breadboard without the cobbler, and have ordered a large breadboard as well.
+I ended up connecting the Pi directly to the breadboard without the cobbler, and have ordered a large breadboard as well.<!--more-->

 # Getting the Pi up and running